olejon/logstream/README.md

 }
 ```

 **Note:** You must serve the output as [JSONP](http://en.wikipedia.org/wiki/JSONP).
-[Click](http://www.olejon.net/code/logstream/stream/php.txt) here to view the server side PHP code used for the demo.
+[Click here](http://www.olejon.net/code/logstream/stream/php.txt) here to view the server side PHP code used for the demo.

 The only required key is `time`.
 You can use whatever format you like, but it should at least include seconds.
 The time is compared to the previous time, and if it has changed, the new data is shown.